 The user must exercise caution when selecting the correct firmware file.
 Ensure that firmware file is version 3.0 or later.
-(Using version 2.0 or earlier renders the EVM inoperable).
+Using version 2.0 or earlier renders the EVM inoperable.
+Version 6.0 or later is recommended.

-Follow these steps to begin deleting images from the firmware file
+Follow these steps to begin deleting images from the firmware file:

 - 1. Make sure the EVM is powered up and operating correctly and the Connected radio-button is lit green. - 2.
 Display the pre-stored pattern sequence. - 3.
 Click the Firmware button on the top of the GUI. - 4.
 Click the Browse button. - 5.
 Select a suitable firmware file or the original firmware file that comes with the EVM. - 6.
 Add a tag name for this updated firmware file by adding a name in the Firmware Tag box. - 7.
 Check the box next to Clear All Existing Patterns Images and Batch Files. - 8.
 Click the Update Firmware button. - 9.
-The GUI displays a pop-up box providing the name of the updated firmware file.
+The GUI displays a pop-up box providing the name of the updated firmware file. - 10.
+Click the Browse button and select the firmware file from step 8.